superruzafa/visual-scala-reference/_en/functions/lastIndexWhere.md

 `lastIndexWhere` returns the index of the last element that satisfy the predicate `p`.

-@include [figure.html source="images/lastIndexWhere.svg" desc="lastIndexWhere function"]
+@include [figure.html source="images/lastIndexWhere.svg" desc="Diagram of the function lastIndexWhere"]

 The search can start at the given offset `j`.

-@include [figure.html source="images/lastIndexWhere.2.svg" desc="lastIndexWhere function"]
+@include [figure.html source="images/lastIndexWhere.2.svg" desc="Diagram of the function lastIndexWhere"]

 If no element satisfy `p` then this function returns `-1`.

-@include [figure.html source="images/lastIndexWhere.3.svg" desc="lastIndexWhere function"]
+@include [figure.html source="images/lastIndexWhere.3.svg" desc="Diagram of the function lastIndexWhere"]